TeannieTech/Bootstrap-Portfolio/README.md

 ## Description
-The motivation for this project was to  inprove the portfilio that I previously created with HTML ans CSS, this time using bootstrap.
+The motivation for this project was to  inprove the portfilio that I previously created with HTML and CSS, this time using bootstrap.
 This will include the UX???, accesabilty and .......

 This portfolio will also be used when job searching and I will be updating this portfolio throughout the bootcamp as I learn more skills.